-With other tourists, we cruised along the Mekong Delta River, one of the world’s longest river.
+With other tourists, we cruised along one of the world’s longest river, the Mekong Delta River.
 The water was arrayed with big boats and the area is famous as a busy floating market where wholesale trades happen.

 We reached the place at around 11 in the morning so we did not get to see the trades happening.
 The tour guide told us that the best time to come and observe is early morning.
 The merchants here sell for a minimum quantity of 100 kilos.
 The boats contain crops such as fruits, spices, and vegetables.
 Some merchants even live in these boats and make it as their home.
 I spotted many floating boat houses and some families who live in it.

 We had a stopover at the Cai Be Village and I saw how hardworking the residents are.
 They engage in different ways of livelihood to support their needs.
 They showed us how the local products are made such as the Rice Pop, Durian Candies, Rice Paper, Rice Wine, Honey Jelly, and the famous Cobra Liquor.

 We went to the next part of the village by a small boat.
 It was terribly hot at that time and I salute the old lady who rowed our boat enthusiastically.
 We stopped at a small diner and we were greeted by a music performance from a lovely couple.
 Although, I could not understand the message of the song, I felt their eagerness to welcome us and make us feel comfortable.